AbuTaha7000D/linux-postinstall/README.md

   - Configures custom keyboard shortcuts.
   - Sets favorite applications in the GNOME Shell dock (if applicable).
   - Installs GNOME themes for a customized desktop experience (if applicable).
+  - Sets up user icons and cursor themes, with Adwaita fallback and sidebar integration (if applicable).
 - **Modular Design:** The script is organized into functions for easy maintenance and extensibility.
 - **Error Handling:** Includes basic error handling and provides informative messages to the user.
 - **Interactive Prompts:** Asks the user for confirmation and input during certain steps.